United States vehicle emission standards: Trump-era rollback and Biden-era reversal (2017–2021)

 After Donald Trump was inaugurated as president in 2017, he instructed the NHTSA and EPA to rollback Obama's CAFE standards, increasing the 2026 target to a then-projected 202 g CO_{2}/mi and requiring only an annual 1.5% fleet efficiency improvement.
 The new rule was issued in March 2020.
 The Trump administration argued the rollback was required due to the increasing costs of cars on consumers that higher efficiencies would only make more expensive.
 The move was criticized by several environmentalists, Consumer Reports, as well as the state of California, as the ruling coincided with Trump's efforts to remove the waiver for California emissions exemptions.

 Following Joe Biden becoming president in 2021, he signed Executive Order 14057, "Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability", which in addition to committing the federal government to implement clean transport options such as EVs, also committed to improving the fuel efficiency standards and reversing the Trump administration's actions.
 The EPA issued a new rule in December 2021, to become enforceable by February 2022, that effectively restored the Obama-era standards, through decreasing the fleet-wide emissions target to a projected 161 g CO_{2}/mi by the 2026 model year.

+Which was then changed back to 202g/mile by Trump in December of 2025.